 Asking Jesus for help is asking him to look at the guilt in you, not in someone else where you placed it.
 Bring the guilt back into your own mind; recognize finally that you have a mind; understand the purpose the split mind serves; understand the purpose that guilt serves; understand the purpose your world serves.
 Only then will you be able to change the purpose from guilt to holiness, from sin to salvation, from hate to love, from the ego to God, from the world to Heaven, from the body to spirit—all different terms for describing the same process.

 And going back to the third sentence: "Forgiveness must be given by a mind which understands that it must overlook all shadows on the holy face of Christ, among which sickness should be seen as one."
-That forgiveness can only occur through my understanding the purpose that unforgiveness served in my life, both in keeping the separation thought real, as well as by protecting it from any undoing by projecting it onto other people.
+That forgiveness can only occur through my understanding the purpose that unforgiveness served in my life, both in keeping the separation thought real, as well as in protecting it from any undoing by projecting it onto other people.

 The world is literally a shadow of the thought of guilt in our minds.
 Our individual bodies are literally shadows of the thought of guilt in our minds.
 It is not the shadow that has to be healed.
 It is not the shadow that has to be changed.
 It certainly is not the shadow that has to be attacked.
 It is the guilt that has to be addressed in our minds.
 The only value that the world and our life in a body serve is the value of recalling our attention back within.
-So again, we recognize that "the world is an outside picture of an inward condition."
+So again, we recognize that the world is an outside picture of an inward condition (T-21.in.1:5).
 I need the world because I don't know that there is an inward condition.
-I need the world as the only vehicle I have-what Freud referred to in terms of the sleeping dream as "the royal road."
+I need the world as the only vehicle I have—what Freud referred to in terms of the sleeping dream as "the royal road."
 He said the dream is "the royal road to understanding the activities of the unconscious mind."
 Jesus would say the same thing.
 The dream that is the world, the dream that is the body, is "the royal road" to understanding the activities of the unconscious mind.
 And what are those activities?
 They are the ongoing decisions for separation and guilt.

-So by my coming to understand how I am separating myself from you, how I am using my sickness to fulfill the secondary gain of making you responsible for me, of manipulating you to take care of me and feel sorry for me, to feel guilty-by understanding all the purposes I have used the body for, and specifically used sickness for, I could then recognize that all of these were the projections of an inner purpose: the inner need to see myself as separated.
+So by my coming to understand how I am separating myself from you—I am using my sickness to fulfill the secondary gain of making you responsible for me, of manipulating you to take care of me and feel sorry for me, to feel guilty—by understanding all the purposes I have used the body for, and specifically used sickness for, I could then recognize that all of these were the projections of an inner purpose: the inner need to see myself as separated.
 That is the original sickness, but I want to blame everyone else for it.

 So when you begin to address sickness either in yourself or other people, you want to see it within the greater context of the ego's purpose for dreams of victimization.
 We made the body to fail, just as manufacturers build cars to fail so you always have to bring them in to be serviced.
 If we can put a man on the moon, you would think that we could make a car that doesn't have to be serviced, but we don't.
 So, we made the body to fail.
 And it is obvious the body fails if you don't feed it, give it water, clothe it, recreate it, etc., etc. Why did we make a body that way?
 It is a dream.
-You can make a dream anyway you want—we do it every night.
-We made our dream that way because we want the body to be the instrument of victimization at the hands of someone or something else-the aforementioned powers and forces beyond our control.
+You can make a dream any way you want—we do it every night.
+We made our dream that way because we want the body to be the instrument of victimization at the hands of someone or something else—the aforementioned powers and forces beyond our control.

 You must understand your life in a body, and specifically the sickness of your body, in the context of this larger metaphysical perspective that helps us understand purpose: the purpose that the world serves, and the purpose that the body serves as well as everything that goes on with the body.
-To state it another way, sickness-physical or psychological symptoms-represent special relationships.
+To state it another way, sickness—physical or psychological symptoms—represent special relationships.
 I have a very special relationship with my sick body and with my sick psyche.
 I love them because they enable me to get what I want.
 I use my special relationship with my body to further my special relationships with other bodies.
-I use my body to make other bodies feel guilt so I get them to do what I want.
+I use my body to make other bodies feel guilty so I get them to do what I want.